Reynoutria japonica: United Kingdom lending controversy

-In the United Kingdom, Japanese knotweed has received a lot of attention in the press as a result of very restrictive lending policies by banks and other mortgage companies.
+In the United Kingdom, Japanese knotweed has received significant attention in the press as a result of very restrictive lending policies by banks and other mortgage companies.
 Several lenders have refused mortgage applications on the basis of the plant being discovered in the garden or neighbouring gardens.
 The Royal Institution of Chartered Surveyors published a report in 2012 in response to lenders refusing to lend "despite [knotweed] being treatable and rarely causing severe damage to the property".

 There is a real lack of information and understanding of what Japanese knotweed is and the actual damage it can cause.
 Without actual advice and guidance, surveyors have been unsure of how to assess the risk of Japanese knotweed, which can result in inconsistent reporting of the plant in mortgage valuations.
 RICS hopes that this advice will provide the industry with the tools it needs to measure the risk effectively, and provide banks with the information they require to identify who and how much to lend to at a time when it is essential to keep the housing market moving.